pitt-miskov-zivanov-lab/BioRECIPE/docs/bio_interactions.rst

      Example: “TNFa reduces BMPR-II expression in vitro and in vivo” -  a reading engine extracts the interaction “TNFa negatively regulates BMPR-II”.
 - retrieved from interaction databases
      Example: From the STRING database, an interaction between TRADD and TNF is predicted with high confidence.
+     Note: the interaction is missing direction information, to determine source and target nodes; additional information is needed
 - inferred from data
      Example: "STAMBP deubiquitinates TNFRSF1A" (source: BioGRID)
 - entered manually by experts